Have we grown up to the opportunities or are vulnerable to technology?

 Conostix has large expertise in complex security-oriented projects.
 They deliver high-level security management consultancy to improve your enterprise-wide security strategy.
 The company’s strategy is oriented towards product development in a niche of the security market: centralised security management.

-Conostix has designed and develops the IPFC technology to keep control over a wide and disparate IT infrastructure by collecting all events happening in that infrastructure, enabling a correlation of information on which appropriate actions can be taken.
+Conostix has designed and developed the IPFC technology to keep control over a wide and disparate IT infrastructure by collecting all events happening in that infrastructure, enabling a correlation of information on which appropriate actions can be taken.
 The IPFC technology allows a fast deployment in any existing infrastructure and allows to evolve at a reduced cost, independently of any security vendor or manufacturer.

 DXC is an end-to-end IT services company.
 In terms of cybersecurity, DXC offers intelligent security operations, identity and access management, data protection and privacy, security risk management and infrastructure and end-point security.